How can your globe-trotting be regenerative?

 Mass wellness and spiritual tourism often dominates places such as Peru, Thailand or Nepal, making it almost impossible to connect with real people and their lives.

 I also knew that tourism (including myself) was having a detrimental impact.
 For example, in Peru llamas have been replaced by sheep, and many mothers travel daily on the dangerous mountain roads to sell their handmade crafts to big tourist markets, often with little to show for their effort.

 When the pandemic arrived, I started exploring how to make a more long-term positive impact beyond charity financial support.

-I asked Karina Fortier, who introduced me to Lucia and Walter, if Amaru Stay would be open to share their knowledge for virtual cultural travel experiences.
+I asked Lucia and Walter if Amaru Stay would be open to share their knowledge for virtual cultural travel experiences.

 To our delight we discovered not only much richness in their content, but also that these videos were emotionally uplifting for people living far away from the pristine Andean mountain environment.
 Lucia, in her gentle way, was also providing much food for thought about how we can support her passion to protect ancestral knowledge for her communities to be resilient and sustainable for the future.

-Over time the realization dawned that we could turn this into a new source of income for them, as I had access and expertise in creating online training, Karina was a translator, and Lucia and Walter were good advisors on how to engage and interact in a more holistic way with indigenous communities around the world.
-Karina also established a free and fair trade enterprise to support communities to find new market opportunities for their globally recognized and popular crafts.
+Over time the realization dawned that we could turn this into a new source of income for them, as I had access and expertise in creating online training, and Lucia and Walter were good advisors on how to engage and interact in a more holistic way with indigenous communities around the world.